The latest consumer technologies from CES 2017

 Another interesting offering in this area was Sensorwake’s Oria.
 Displayed in the Eureka hall for start-ups, Oria releases patented fragrances to help you relax as you fall asleep and to enhance your sleep quality during the night.

 On its main stand, Honda was presenting a concept urban electric vehicle, NeuV with a very clever AI, called ‘Hana’ at the helm, but we were even more enamoured by the self-balancing motorbike showcased in the side arena.
-The bike borrows balancing technologies already incorporated in Honda's Asimo robot to provide a ‘rider assist’ system that can self-drive and prevent toppling while driven at low speeds.
+The bike borrows balancing technologies already incorporated in Honda's Asimo robot to provide a ‘rider assist’ system that can self-drive and prevent toppling while driving at low speeds.
 Watching the motorbike roll forward and stand on its own accord, it looked like it was defying gravity.

 Not surprisingly, there was a broad selection of robots and AI systems (and of course drones!) across the CES exhibition halls again this year.
 What was interesting, however, was seeing how intelligent technologies are starting to integrate more in our daily lives.
 As the availability of connected and smart devices grows exponentially, it is increasingly evident there needs to be a unified interface.
 Companies such as Emotech or Haier were proposing their own intelligent robot hubs for home ecosystems - in the form of Olly and Ubot, respectively - but arguably the loudest voice in this area was Amazon’s Alexa.
 Its uptake by existing and start-up companies was noticeable throughout the show, suggesting Alexa may well become the main voice of our future smart homes.

 When is Smart not so smart?